DEAP/deap/doc/tutorials/next_step.rst

 Variations allows to build simple algorithms using predefined small parts.
 In order to use a variation, the toolbox must be setuped to contain the required operators.
-For example in the lastly presented complete algorithm, the crossover and mutation are regrouped in the :func:`~deap.algorithms.varSimple` function, this function requires the toolbox to contain a :func:`~deap.mate` and a :func:`~deap.mutate` functions.
+For example in the lastly presented complete algorithm, the crossover and mutation are regrouped in the :func:`~deap.algorithms.varAnd` function, this function requires the toolbox to contain a :func:`~deap.mate` and a :func:`~deap.mutate` functions.
 The variations can be used to simplify the writing of an algorithm as follow.